-How To Cultivate Daphnia (Live Fish Food)
+How To Cultivate Daphnia (At Home)

 These fast-growing plankton-like water fleas are excellent for feeding fish and other animals.
 Daphnia mature in 8 days and start breeding immediately, meaning an endless supply of live fish food.
 The adult size of daphnia is 3mm (0.12 inches).